 “We are paying close attention to the EU’s anti-subsidy regulations.
 These regulations have had a huge impact on Chinese companies exporting to and investing in the bloc.
 We have repeatedly expressed our dissatisfaction and strong opposition,” said a representative of the CCCME.

-The CCCME issued a press release on June 12 expressing “strong opposition” to the EU’s anti-subsidy duties – up to 38% starting July 4 – on three Chinese electric vehicle manufacturers.
+The CCCME issued a press release on June 12 expressing “strong opposition” to the EU’s anti-subsidy duties – up to 38% starting July 4 – on three Chinese electric vehicle makers.

 China, through its subsequent investigation into pork imports, has raised allegations of “overcapacity” and excessive subsidies – a response to accusations against the country from Western leaders.

-The accusations come after a meeting last week between Chinese Commerce Minister Wang Wentao and Valdis Dombrovskis, the EC’s executive vice-president and European Trade Commissioner, as the two negotiated the details of the EU’s anti-subsidy investigation into Chinese electric vehicles.
+The accusations come after a meeting last week between Chinese Commerce Minister Wang Wentao and Valdis Dombrovskis, the EC's Executive Vice President and European Trade Commissioner, where the two are negotiating the details of the EU's anti-subsidy investigation into Chinese electric vehicles.

-“Currently, the working groups of both sides are maintaining close communication and promoting negotiations,” He Yadong revealed.
+“Currently, working groups from both sides are maintaining close communication and pushing forward negotiations,” He Yadong revealed.

 He added that EU-China cooperation needs to be “mutually beneficial” and “complementary”, with both sides having “plenty of room” to work together on the green transition.